(740) firstname.lastname@example.orgDownload Full CV

-Dr Alan Schreck has been a professor of theology at Franciscan University of Steubenville since 1978.
-During this time he has served as director of Graduate Theology for eight years between 1981 and 1999, as chair of the Departments of Theology and Philosophy from 1988-1992, and as chair of the Department of Theology from 1994-1995 and from 1999-2008.
-Enrollment in the theology program has grown from 20 to 30 students when Dr. Schreck began teaching to over 550 students in both undergraduate and graduate theology programs in 2009.
+Dr. Alan Schreck has been a professor of theology at Franciscan University of Steubenville since 1978.
+During this time he has served as director of Graduate Theology for eight years between1981 and 1999, as chair of the Departments of Theology and Philosophy from 1988-1992, and as chair of the Department of Theology from 1994-1995, from 1999-2008, and in 2012-2013.
+Enrollment in the Theology program has grown from 20 to 30 students when Dr. Schreck began teaching to over 550 students in both undergraduate and graduate theology programs in 2009.

-In the summer of 2008, Dr. Schreck traveled to Italy to participate in a six-week seminar sponsored by the National Endowment for the Humanities on St. Francis in the 13th century, studying art and literature in Rome, Siena, and Assisi.
+In the summer of 2008, Dr. Schreck traveled to Italy to participate in a six-week seminar in Rome, Siena, and Assisi sponsored by the National Endowment for the Humanities on St. Francis in the 13th century.
 Led by Franciscan scholars, Schreck and 15 other college and university professors did intensive research at the Franciscan library in the Capuchin Generalate outside of Rome, viewed Franciscan art in churches, art galleries and other collections, and participated in seminar discussions on early Franciscan texts.

 Dr. Schreck received his Doctorate in Theology from University of St. Michael's College in Toronto, Ontario, in 1979.
 His dissertation was "Ronald Knox's Theory of Enthusiasm and its Application to the Catholic Charismatic Renewal."
 He also holds a Master of Arts degree in Theology from University of St. Michael's College and a Bachelor of Arts degree Summa Cum Laude in Theology and English from University of Notre Dame.